nuvlaedge/peripheral-manager-network/README.md

 ---

-## Build the NuvlaBox Peripheral Manager for Ethernet devices
+## Build the NuvlaBox Peripheral Manager for network devices

 This repository is already linked with Travis CI, so with every commit, a new Docker image is released.